opticaliqlusion/collatz/README.md

 ###### Approach

+We do three tests
+1. Reduce millions of random integers of the largest size we can handle (up to 50 bits or so)
+2. Reduce every integer from $1$ to `BIG_N` for each candidate coefficient
-We do three tests - reduce millions of numbers sequentially and with random sampling of the largest numbers we can handle (up to 50 bits or so).
-Then, once we have set of candidate coefficients, we attempt to reduce truly large numbers (>100 bits) in python with the arbitrary precision libraries.
+2. Finally, for each $C_n$ remaining, we attempt to reduce truly large numbers (>500 bits) in python with the arbitrary precision libraries

 ###### Notes

 - These tests were performed on a GTX4080
 - Many of the smaller coefficients that one might expect to converge such as $11, 13, 17$ etc. form non-trivial loops, while the larger coefficients quickly spiral outside the bounds of our GPU calculations.
 - It is interesting that $C_{25}$ seems to converge
+- $C_{33}$ is tricky, and only very rarely loops, even when testing hundreds of millions of 50 bit numbers - this is worrying as, although we have never seen $C_{25}$ form a non-trivial loop, it could be lurking out there in the large integers.
+Future implementations of this script will inject known poison integers which show $C_{33}$ to loop
 - See "The $3x+1$  Problem"by Lagarias for a deep dive into the problem - it is an excellent resource

 ###### Sample Output